wyne-ybanez/personal-portfolio-master/README.md

 ### Future Implementations

 - I would like to style further media queries for the website
-- I would like to update the projects.html with real projects
+- To update the projects.html with real projects
-- I would like to update the content to show real work experience
+- To update the content to show real work experience
-- I would like to add a download cv button in the options menu or the footer
+- To add a download cv button in the options menu or the footer
-- I would like to code additional Javascript animations on the website in future
+- To code additional Javascript animations on the website in future
+- I would like for the contactme.html to send any contacts to my professional email address

 ### Acknowledgements

 - One page style website, About me section design, Project Section styling and Footer design inspired by WebCifar (Shaif Arfan).
-- I received Inspiration for the social icons within the Banner section from Code Insitute Student David O' Shea, his MS1 [Project](https://www.grahamsweeney.ie/)
+- I received Inspiration for the social icons within the Banner section from Code Institute Student David O' Shea, his MS1 [Project](https://www.grahamsweeney.ie/)
 - Timeline Section inspired by [Code Institute](https://codeinstitute.net/)
 - My Mentor Dick Vlaanderen for his continuous feedback
 - Tutors at Code Institute for their on-going support